bangle-io/bangle-editor/core/api.md

 An object with the following fields:

 - **type**: `'node'` | `'mark'`\
   This is a Prosemirror concept which divides the spec in two groups `node` type or `mark` type.
-Please read {{global.link.UnderstandingBangleGuide}} guide.
+Please checkout {{global.link.YourFirstEditorGuide}} guide.

 - **?topNode**: boolean\
   Whether the node will be the top node for the document.
 By default the `doc` node is the top node for Bangle.
 There can only be one top `node` and is only applicable for `node` types.